Monday, February 27, 2017

 As we approached the iconic mountain we could still see cloud on top, we were indecisive about whether to go up or wait.
 At the last moment we said “lets go for it”, after a smooth cable car ride up to the top we found out that our luck was in and we had those dramatic views from Table mountain overlooking the City of Cape Town.
 On the Eastern side of the mountain the 12 Apostles were shrouded in cloud giving them a ghostly look.

-We continued the bus tour until we reached the V&A waterfront, among all the tourist development there still stands a working dry dock, I was fascinated by this, as they say, “You can take the boy out of the shipyard, but”.....Well you know the rest.
+We continued the bus tour until we reached the V&A waterfront, among all the tourist development there still stands a working dry dock, Rob was fascinated by this, because he used to work in shipyards around the World, but as they say, “You can take the boy out of the shipyard, but”.....Well you know the rest.

 We had a very good lunch in the shadow of Table mountain and then did the harbour cruise which was very informative about the history of Cape Town's port and we got to see plenty of seals.